coast-team/mute-structs/README.md

+**mute-structs** is a NodeJS module that provides an implementation of the LogootSplit CRDT algorithm.
-**mute-structs** is a NodeJS module.
-It provides some data structures useful for implementing a *collaborative text edition algorithm* based on CRDT.
+It is useful for implementing a *real-time collaborative text editor* based on CRDT as MUTE.

 # Installation